mklemmingen/DigiDoubt/README.md

 It there was a mistake, If it was done uncarefully, this tool snoops it out.

-This tools tries to be as client-sided as possible, no data-collecting and low on resource usage.
-All API-Tools are only used to determine website age as well as, if choosen, deep article recognizion.
+All API-Tools are only used to determine website age as well as deep article recognition.
 The API`s in usage are of the Wayback Machine as well as, choosable by the User, a quick-lookup of the article body text in GPTZero.

 ## Please be aware that Ai-Generation, Misinformation and Scams are always evolving.
 Use this tool in combination with a good pinch of doubt.
 ## Studies have indicated that articles by non-english natives are disproportionetly flagged as AI.

+Basically, the tool judges a website by mutiple weighted criteria and if the summed up criteria points are high enough, the website gets put on the blocklist.
+   - it takes the search result in DuckDuckGo for popular topics and checks each article-content-based website that is not on the whitelist.
+It does so for the first 5 pages each time.
+   -    - the popular topics are curled regularly, as to keep it future-proof and up-to-date.

+   - the program can run endlessly, put can be configured to only run at certain times/intervalls and through specific categories.

+   - For each website, there are multiple steps the tool goes through.
+To see how all the steps went, you can see the log file.